remix-run/remix/README.md

 # multipart-parser

 `multipart-parser` is a fast, efficient parser for multipart streams.
-It can be used in any JavaScript environment (not just node) for a variety of use cases including:
+It can be used in any JavaScript environment (not just node.js) for a variety of use cases including:

 - Handling file uploads (`multipart/form-data` requests)
 - Parsing `multipart/mixed` messages (email attachments, API responses, etc.)